 BMI (also known as Broadcast Music, Inc.) is a nonprofit organization that works with over 900,000 songwriters to build a repertoire of music that can be publicly used with a license.

-In the context of sports music, a BMI license covers live performances on game day and any recorded songs that are played before, during, and after the event.
+In the context of sports background music, a BMI license covers live performances on game day and any recorded songs that are played before, during, and after the event.

 ASCAP or American Society of Composers, Authors, and Publishers is considered the second-largest PRO to date that operates as a nonprofit.